 Instructions

-- Bring a medium pot of water to a boil and add the lo mein (egg noodles).
-Cook the noodles according to the package instruction.
+- Bring the same pot of water to a boil and add the lo mein noodles.
+Stir to to separate the noodles and cook according to the package instructions.
 Towards the final 30 seconds of cooking, add the vegetables (onion, carrot, napa cabbage, and celery).
-Drain the noodles and vegetables, then set it aside.*Depending on the brand, the cook time can very.
+Continue cooking for another 10 to 30 seconds or until the veggies are just wilted.
+Drain everything then set it aside.*Depending on the brand, the cook time can very.
 The ones we use takes about 3 to 5 minutes to cook.
 Also, make sure the noodles are thawed and loosened before boiling!*

-- Add the cooked lo mein noodles and vegetables, then give everything a few toss to combine.
-Then, drizzle the Shaoxing cooking wine around the wok/pan and stir fry for about 15 seconds to cook off the alcohol.
-Add the shrimps back into the wok/pan.
+- Add the lo mein noodles and vegetables give everything a few toss to combine.
+Then, drizzle the Shaoxing cooking wine around the wok/pan and stir fry for about 15 to 30 seconds or until the alcohol is cooked off and fragrant.

-- Give the the prepared sauce a good stir and pour it over the shrimps and lo mein noodles.
-Stir fry and toss everything for a couple of minutes, until everything is even in color and coated with sauce.
+- To the lo mein, add the blanched shrimps.
+Then give the the prepared sauce a good stir and add it to the wok.
+Stir fry and toss everything for a couple of minutes, until everything is evenly coated with sauce.

-- Drizzle in the sesame oil and add the green onions.
-Stir fry and toss the lo mein for another 15 to 30 seconds to finish the lo mein.
+- Finish by drizzling in the sesame oil and adding the green onions.
+Stir fry and toss the lo mein for another 15 to 30 seconds.
 Transfer to a serving plate and enjoy while hot!

 Notes